 Known as the “Queen of Gems”, pearls have been coveted for centuries, long before written history.
 It is believed that they were discovered by people searching for food along the seashore.

-Before the development of the pearl farming and harvesting process, the only way of collecting pearls was through divers risking their lives at depth of 20 – 30 meters to retrieve the pearl oysters.
+Before the development of the pearl farming and harvesting process, the only way of collecting pearls was through divers risking their lives at depths of 20 – 30 meters to retrieve the pearl oysters.
 They would pre-open the shells, search for valuable pearls, and then return the oysters to the water.
 Success rates were limited, with only a few high-quality pearls obtained from a ton of oysters.
 Freshwater pearl harvesting was easier; however, these pearl beds were usually reserved by royalty.

 In the 1880s, Mikimoto Kōkichi as the chairman of the Shima Marine Products Improvement Association began to search for an alternative method to produce pearls.
 In 1893, after many failures and near bankruptcy, Mikimoto was able to create the first cultured pearls by seeding the oyster with a small piece of mother of pearl.
-Despite this major discovery, there were initial difficulties in selling these gems due to public confusion, and it was not until 1916 when the cultured pearl industry began to expand rapidly.
+Despite this major discovery, there were initial difficulties in selling these gems due to public confusion, and it was not until 1916 that the cultured pearl industry began to expand rapidly.

 How Are Pearls Harvested?

 It takes between six months and four years for a pearl to form, and the farmers have to take utmost care of oysters during the whole period.
 They feed the oysters, check for organisms that may interfere with their feeding, treat their shells with medicines to prevent parasites and ensure that water conditions are optimal for the development of gems.

 When the pearls are ready to be harvested, the oysters are sent to harvesting facilities.
 Harvesters carefully open the molluscs and remove the pearls using special instruments.
 This is an extremely delicate process and requires gentle hands not to damage the gems during the harvesting.